adean20csc/dcaf-abe/docsite/source/config_autodeploy_node.rst

     cd /opt/autodeploy/projects/dcaf-abe/ansible

-Next run the :code:`stage_resources.yml` play to download the DCAF automation resources.
+Next run the :code:`stage_resources.yml` play to download the CSC DCAF automation resources.
 The :code:`stage_resources.yml` play requires valid user accounts to GitHub and Red Hat as outlined in section 2.1 User Access Requirements.
 Before you run the play change into the :code:`/opt/autodeploy/projects/dcaf-abe/ansible` directory and edit the following variables in the :code:`inventory/group_vars/all.yml` file.

 .. code-block:: yaml

     # Required User Variables